 - 1. Proposals for small scale development of permanent or transit sites for Gypsy and traveller accommodation will be permitted where need for such development in the National Park is demonstrated by a Gypsy and Traveller Accommodation Assessment. - 2.
 Permanent and transit sites must be within, adjoining, or well-related to a Local Centre or Rural Settlement.
-Applications should demonstrate that no suitable alternative site exists outside the National Park. - 3.
-Sites must: - a. be of a scale which is appropriate for and does not dominate the settlement and its community; - b. take into account local amenity; - c. have suitable highway, pedestrian and utilities access; and - d. take a sequential approach to the use of previously developed land and flood risk, consistent with other policies in this Local Plan. - 4.
+Applications should demonstrate that no suitable consider whether any reasonable alternative sites exists are available outside the National Park. - Sites must: - a. be of a scale which is appropriate for and does not dominate the settlement and its community; - b. take into account local amenity; - c. have suitable highway, pedestrian and utilities access; and - d. take a sequential approach to the use of previously developed land and flood risk, consistent with other policies in this Local Plan. - 4.
 Permission will be subject to a section 106 legal agreement to ensure occupation is limited to those meeting the definition of Gypsies and travellers in the relevant national planning policy.